bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

 Examples
 --------

-Example: Use of an external module
+Example: Use of an External Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imagine you have a module which makes some more complex decisions